janrawa/bubbles_GUI/README.md

 ## Introduction
 GUI for automatic generator voltage tunning based on oscilloscope (Agilent Technologies MSO9404A) readout.

+## How to use
+1. Connect devices to PC.
+2. Setup devices as describen in [Configuring udev](#configuring_udev).
+3. Startup the program.
+4. Click either 'Connect' button.
+5. Select devices.
+    - If you encounter issues with this step try running script as root (not recomended).
+6. After establishing connection buttons have new functions:
+    - Button in 'Generator' panel toggles voltage tuner
+    - Button in 'Oscilloscope' panel toggles data acquisistion.
+7. (Optional) Save recorded data using save in toolbar menu.
+8. Exit

 ## Benchmarking
 The are limitations on transfer speeds beetween Oscilloscope and PC.
 Transfer time is an exponential function.
 Mostly linear below 200k samples.